eastmaels/steemblog.github.io/_posts/account/deanliu/2018-05-17_hot-news-steem-blockchain-is-rated-as-the-2nd-most-competitive-public-blockchain-by-the-chinese-ministry.md

 - - -

-This page is synchronized from the post: [[Hot News] Steem Blockchain Is Rated as the 2nd Most Competitive Public Blockchain by the Chinese Ministry!! 🎉🎉🎉](https://steemit.com/@deanliu/hot-news-steem-blockchain-is-rated-as-the-2nd-most-competitive-public-blockchain-by-the-chinese-ministry)
+This page is synchronized from the post: ['[Hot News] Steem Blockchain Is Rated as the 2nd Most Competitive Public Blockchain by the Chinese Ministry!! 🎉🎉🎉'](https://steemit.com/@deanliu/hot-news-steem-blockchain-is-rated-as-the-2nd-most-competitive-public-blockchain-by-the-chinese-ministry)